appium/appium/packages/appium-plugins/packages/base/README.md

 #### Updating the server

 You probably don't normally need to update the Appium server object (which is an Express server having already been configured in a variety of ways).
 But, for example, you could add new Express middleware to the server to support your plugin's requirements.
-To update the server you must do two things:

-1. Set the class variable `updatesServer` to `true`, so that Appium knows your plugin needs to update the server before launch.
-1. Implement the `async updateServer` method in your class.
-This method takes two parameters, `expressApp` and `httpServer`, which are the Express app object and the Node HTTP server object respectively.
+To update the server you must implement the `async updateServer` method in your class.
+This method takes two parameters:

+* `expressApp`: the Express app object
+* `httpServer`: the Node HTTP server object

 You can do whatever you want with them inside the `updateServer` method.
+You might want to reference how these objects are created and worked with in the BaseDriver code, so that you know you're not undoing or overriding anything standard and important.
+But if you insist, you can, with results you'll need to test!

 ### Handling Appium commands

 This is the most normal behavior for Appium plugins -- to modify or replace the execution of one or more commands.
-There are two things you must do to override the default command handling:

-1. Set the `commands` class variable to either `true` (meaning all commands will be handled by this plugin), or to an array of command names, signifying that your plugin should only handle those particular command names.
+To override the default command handling, you need to implement `async` methods in your class with the same name as the Appium commands to be handled (just exactly how drivers themselves are implemented).
 Curious what command names there are?
-They are defined in the Appium base driver's [routes.js](https://github.com/appium/appium-base-driver/blob/master/lib/protocol/routes.js) file.
+They are defined in the Appium base driver's [routes.js](https://github.com/appium/appium-base-driver/blob/master/lib/protocol/routes.js) file, and of course you can add more as defined in the next section.

-1. Implement the `async handle` method.
-Whatever you return from this method will be what is sent back to the Appium client for the particular command being handled.
-This method is sent the following arguments:
+Each command method is sent the following arguments:

-  1. `next`: This is an async method which encapsulates the chain of behaviors which would take place if this plugin were not handling the command.
-You can choose to call it (`await next()`), or not.
-If you don't, it means the normal behavior (or any plugins registered after this one) won't be run.
+1. `next`: This is a reference to an `async` function which encapsulates the chain of behaviors which would take place if this plugin were not handling the command.
+You can choose to call the next behavior in the chain at any point in your logic (by making sure to include `await next()` somewhere), or not.
+If you don't, it means the default behavior (or any plugins registered after this one) won't be run.
 1. `driver`: This is the object representing the driver handling the current session.
-You have access to it for any work you need to do.
+You have access to it for any work you need to do, for example calling other driver methods, checking capabilities or settings, etc...
-  1. `cmdName`: A string representing the current command being handled (if your plugin handles multiple commands, you can use this to figure out which internal behavior to run).
 1. `...args`: A spread array with any arguments that have been applied to the command by the user.

+You might find yourself in a position where you want to handle *all* commands, in order to inspect payloads to determine whether or not to act in some way.
+If so, you can implement `async handle`, and any command that is not handled by one of your named methods will be handled by this method instead.
+It takes the following parameters (with all the same semantics as above):

+1. `next`
+1. `driver`
+1. `cmdName` - string representing the command being run
+1. `...args`

 ### Adding new routes/commands